riotshield/PopcornTimeTV/README.md

 PopcornTime experience to Apple TV.

 ##Version
+- 0.4.3 - Fix an issue with streaming torrents.
+PopcornTorrent is now bumped to v1.0.9
 - 0.4.2 - Fix a bunch of crashes and implement the new layout for TV Shows.
 (Note: TV Shows can only play 480p as VLC support isn't added yet.)
 - 0.4.1 - Added TV Show Search, fix adding/removing items to the watchlist, video quality picker (Note: TV Shows can only play 480p as VLC support isn't added yet.)
 - 0.4.0 - Re-release 0.3.0 with the project fix and update checker.